SnehaDP13/Penetration-Testing/README.md

 Project summary

-**PROJECT_NAME** is a hackathon prototype that demonstrates how weak authentication controls and poor account hygiene can make SSH services vulnerable to automated credential-guessing at scale.
+Penetration Testing is a hackathon prototype that demonstrates how weak authentication controls and poor account hygiene can make SSH services vulnerable to automated credential-guessing at scale.
 The project focuses on detection, logging, and defensive recommendations — the objective is to help defenders identify suspicious activity patterns and harden systems, not to enable attacks.

 During the hackathon I performed controlled experiments from an **Ubuntu Subsystem (WSL)** instance on my own machine and targeted only lab systems under my control.
 The repository contains sanitized findings, detection guidance, and hardening recommendations suitable for inclusion in a defensive playbook.